OsmanMuQud/SmartRocket/README.md

 All the variables are nicely labeled ,you will understand what is for what.

+How to use: Download and move all the files to one folder and then open the Genetic_Algorithm.pde.
+(Processing must be installe.
+Link to download: https://processing.org/download/)

 P.S.:- Some generations may take few hundred generations.
 To avoid the same, increase the amount of fuel, refresh or tweak the fitness function.